-This year the featured book will be The Bear Ate Your Sandwich.
-I’ve got some great activities that you can do with the kids to help celebrate the day with learning fun.
+Book activities that promote a love of reading just make me beam.
+Have you read The Bear Ate Your Sandwich?
+I’ve got some great activities that you can do with the kids to help celebrate with learning fun.

 The Bear Ate Your Sandwich Activities and Book

 The Bear Ate Your Sandwich by Julia Sarcone-Roach is a tall tale of a bear who leaves his home in the forest, explores a city, and stumbles across a sandwich.
 It’s not until the very end that the reader discovers that the sandwich didn’t really disappear because of the bear and that the whole story is just a tall tale to cover up the real sandwich theft.